 You can even opt to search out old drinking glasses and old bottles if you want to find colored glass.
 Beer bottles, glass soda bottles, and old decorative bottles are great for making geode paintings.
 You can find a multitude of colored glass out there especially at thrift stores.

-Like glass, sea glass is pieces of weathered glass that have been washed smooth by the rolling of the waves of the ocean.
-(Doesn't that sound just so relaxing?)
+Sea glass is pieces of weathered glass that have been washed smooth by the rolling of the waves of the ocean (doesn't that sound just so relaxing?)
 So if you live near a beach, great!
-You can find and collect sea glass and maybe start a geode resin sea glass project!
+You can find and collect sea glass and maybe start a geode resin sea glass project.
 Typically, sea glass comes in shades of light blues and greens.

 If you don’t live near a beach and love the sound of this idea, you can also find some gorgeous sea glass on Amazon here.